eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 # Production Mode

-If you want to deploy your custom Che binaries is a production mode, i.e. make them resuable and independent from a locally mounted repo, you may build your own custom Che CLI.
+If you want to deploy your custom Che binaries in a production mode, i.e. make them reusable and independent from a locally mounted repo, you may build your own custom Che CLI.
 Building a custom CLI also makes it possible to setup CI systems that will generate nightly and tagged images.

 1. In the root of your custom Che assembly repo, create a directory `dockerfiles`
-2. Copy all files and directories as in this example https://github.com/codenvy/plugin-openshift/tree/master/dockerfiles
+2. Copy all files and directories as in this [example](https://github.com/codenvy/plugin-openshift/tree/master/dockerfiles)
-4. In [https://github.com/codenvy/plugin-openshift/blob/master/dockerfiles/build.include] change values of the following properties:
+4. In [build.include](https://github.com/codenvy/plugin-openshift/blob/master/dockerfiles/build.include) change values of the following properties:
 ```
 ORGANIZATION="yourOrg"
 PREFIX="yourCustomAssembly"
 ```
-Usually, `ORGANIZATION` is your DockerHub/custom image registry account. `PREFIX` is used in image names.
+Usually, `ORGANIZATION` is your DockerHub/container registry account. `PREFIX` is used in image names.
 With the above properties you will have `yourOrg/yourCustomAssembly-server` server image, `yourOrg/yourCustomAssembly-cli`, and `yourOrg/yourCustomAssembly-init` images.

 All Dockerfiles inherit base Che images.
 You should make sure that che-parent version in you root `pom.xml` is identical to the tag in `FROM` instruction in all 3 Dockerfiles (server, cli and init).
 If you stay with Che master, then nightly tags are OK.
 If you depend on a tagged Che version, use the same tag in a Dockerfile: